-a.
-It shall be the policy of the Board to allocate assets to local investment managers in accordance with the Board's strategic allocation and long-term investment policies.
+- a.
+It shall be the policy of the Board to allocate assets to local investment managers in accordance with the Board's strategic allocation and long-term investment policies. - b.
+The asset mix of the combined local investment managers' portfolios shall be determined under a fiduciary framework with respect to the overall portfolio and relevant strategic classes.